Normal and Abnormal Blood Pressure

 This textbook integrates physiology, pathophysiology and pharmacology of normal and abnormal blood pressure at a level appropriate for first and second year medical students, as well as for students in allied health sciences.
 The first section of the book lays a foundation in the physiological basis for blood pressure and its regulation by emphasizing biophysical principles, integrative physiological regulatory systems and cellular mechanisms.
 These concepts are then used in the second section to understand the pathophysiology and treatment of hypotension and hypertension.
 Cardiovascular drugs and their mechanisms of action are included, with details provided in an appendix.
-The book draws from more than 35 years of the author’s experience in cardiovascular research and teaching medical students.
+The book draws from over 45 years of the author’s experience in cardiovascular research and teaching medical students.

 There are 32 figures in the main body of the textbook and 11 additional figures in the appendix.
 Amazon estimates the print length as 134 pages.

 As a Kindle book, this ebook can be read on computers (PC or Mac) or handheld devices (Kindles, iPads, Android tablets, iPhones or Android phones).
 The Kindle Reader application can be downloaded from Amazon (click here) for reading and annotating this ebook on non-Kindle devices.
-Consistent with the author's desire to have authoratative cardiovascular knowledge available to students at a reasonable price, this book is priced at only $7.99 (USD).
+Consistent with the author's desire to have authoritative cardiovascular knowledge available to students at a reasonable price, this book is priced at only $7.99 (USD).
 The book can be purchased and downloaded from Amazon by clicking on the link to the right.

-The textbook section and subsection headings are shown below:
+The textbook section and subsection headings are shown below.